Professor Liam Glynn

 Professor of General Practice at the Graduate Entry Medical, University of Limerick

-Technology has a key role to play in helping people to keep their blood pressure at healthy levels, says Professor Liam Glynn, Professor of General Practice at the University of Limerick.
+Technology has a key role to play in helping people to keep their blood pressure at healthy levels.
+There are big benefits to health technology.

-Whether it’s banking, shopping, or even learning something new, technology is continually impacting our behaviour and even our health, and blood pressure-related tech is abundant and accessible.
+Whether it’s banking, shopping, or even learning something new, technology is continually impacting our behaviour.
+Furthermore, our health can be impacted.
+Blood pressure-related tech is abundant and accessible.

-Exercise makes the heart and blood vessels more flexible and efficient, and produces positive hormones that can benefit a whole range of health conditions.
+Exercise makes the heart and blood vessels more flexible and efficient.
+Similarly it produces positive hormones that can benefit a whole range of health conditions.

-But, perhaps one of the most useful benefits of health technology, says Professor Liam Glynn, is that it can support people to get active, particularly when they are busy.
+But, perhaps one of the most useful benefits of health technology, says Professor Liam Glynn, is that it can support people to get active.
+This is particularly true when they are busy.

-“Not for nothing is walking described as man’s best medicine,” he says.
-Exercise makes the heart and blood vessels more flexible and efficient and produces positive hormones that can benefit a whole range of health conditions.
+“Mans best medicine is walking” he says.
+Exercise makes the heart and blood vessels more flexible and efficient.
+Similarly, it produces positive hormones that can benefit a whole range of health conditions.
 In borderline-high blood pressure, exercise can even reduce or avoid the need to use medication.

 Professor Glynn believes that technology can be helpful in many ways.